wdemp/aws-solutions-architect-associate-prep/IAM.md

 Best Practices:
 - Delete your root access keys
 - Activate MFA on your root account
-- create and use amn IAM user with Admininstrative Priviledges
+- create and use amn IAM user with Admininstrative Priviledges instead of the Root Account
+- Create individual IAM users
+- Use groups to assign permissions
+-